 Rehabilitation of Edmonds Lock, Dam and Weir | Municipality of Merrickville-Wolford

-Parks Canada has been rehabilitating components of Edmonds Lock 25, Dam, and Weir on the Rideau Canal National Historic Site.
-Work includes heritage stone masonry repairs - repointing, conservation-minded stone replacement and grouting.
+Parks Canada has completed rehabilitating components of Edmonds Lock 25, Dam, and Weir on the Rideau Canal National Historic Site.
+Work included heritage stone masonry repairs - repointing, conservation-minded stone replacement and grouting.

 Merrickville Lockstations Masonry Repairs | Municipality of Merrickville-Wolford

 Merrickville Lockstations will undergo masonry repairs to ensure the continued safe passage of vessels along the canal.
 Work will include stone replacement, stone repair, repointing and grouting.
 This work will increase the longevity of this historic masonry.